geoserver/geoserver.github.io/_posts/2025-05-21-geospatial-techno.md

 ## Preparing for Installation
 Before proceeding, follow the steps below:
 - Backup the existing GeoServer folder (if upgrading).

+The folder ``webapps/geoserver/data`` is the data directory containing your configuration settings you wish to preserve.

+The folder ``webapps/geoserver/WEB-INF/lib`` contains the deployed GeoServer web application, along with an extensions you have manually installed.

 - Check the **Modules** tab under the **Server Status** page to see all installed extensions.
 - Uninstall previous versions of Java and Apache Tomcat.